 Insert the following paragraph after the fourth paragraph (“Communication of Data frames ...”):

-A STA with dot11OCBActivated equal to true may operate as a DMG STA with the MAC and MLME functions defined in 31.3 (Operation in the 60 GHz band) in addition to the MAC functions defined in Clause 10 (MAC sublayer functional description) and the MLME functions defined in Clause 11 (MLME) for DMG or EDMG STAs.
-This kind of STA is referred to as a DMG STA communicating outside the context of a BSS (OCB).
+A STA with dot11OCBActivated equal to true may operate as a DMG STA.
+A DMG STA with dot11DMGOCBActivated equal to true supports the MAC and MLME functions defined in 31.3 (Operation in the 60 GHz band) in addition to the MAC functions defined in Clause 10 (MAC sublayer functional description) and the MLME functions defined in Clause 11 (MLME) for DMG or EDMG STAs.

+A STA whose MIB does not include the dot11DMGOCBActivated attribute operates as if the attribute is false.

 C.3 MIB Detail